JamisonThorne/piotroski_score/README.md

 	pip install -r requirements.txt

-list tells you the modules installed on the virtual environment you activated

-	pip list

-Change line 45 to match the chromedriver location on your personal computer (working on automating this step) should be located in the virtual environment directory you created above

 You can choose to run this program through the entire stock list which should take around 6 hours or you can run a specified number of rows.
-To do this look at line 41.
-The nrows=x where x can be set to any number of rows you wish to see for stock output.
-If you remove nrows=x then the program will run through the entire stock list.
+No change is needed to run the program all the way through.
+To run the program through the first, say ten stocks uncomment line 45 and comment line 47.

 Run Program: